Sore mouth due to chemotherapy

 • tell your doctor if your child is having trouble with their teeth

-• always tell your doctor before making a dental appointment
+• always tell your doctor before you make a dental appointment for your child

-Mouth soreness is likely to happen seven to ten days after chemotherapy has begun.
+Your child is likely to feel mouth soreness 7 to 10 days after chemotherapy starts.
 This is the time when the blood cell counts are likely to be lowest, and the lining of the mouth will be weak.

-What are the signs of a sore mouth?
+What are the signs my child might have a sore mouth during cancer treatment?

 If your child can't tell you their mouth is sore, these are the signs to look for: